Home Inspection

 The inspector will identify the roofing material used, assess whether or not it is appropriate for the location and climate it must endure, and check to see visible signs of wear that are common for the material.

 Roofing materials do have a limited lifespan.
 The following chart includes the estimated material lifespan.
 While this is a commonly accepted life expectancy, a replacement could be required much earlier.
-Typically, if a roofer has to replace 30% or more of the roof, a full roof replacement would be recommended.
+Typically, a total roof replacement would be recommended if a roofer has to replace 30% or more of the roof.
 Most roofers won’t repair a subpar roof.

 Roofing MaterialLife Expectancy